 Also unlike most of the races I do, part of my family came with to cheer – I was really psyched about this.
 My mom has wanted to see a race for some time but the Sunday thing has been a problem for them.
 We scored fairly cheap nonstop flights ($160?!) so were able to grab a third for Christine, who brought the free-ridin’ Tate along for the trip.
 This is his second marathon (he came to Newport last year) which is pretty good for someone who isn’t even one yet.

 The original idea to run Nashville came from YJP, as part of an extension of our Austin plan.
 Timing being fortuitous, we met up at the airport and headed to the expo.
 This is a Rock ‘n’ Roll event which for better or worse leads you to expect a certain consistency.
 Which was what we had.
-No surprised.
+No surprises.
 Shirts were white and IMO boring, which seems to be a trend in this race series.
 I haven’t worn the New Orleans or St. Louis shirts since those races, and don’t see myself wearing this one either.
 The hat Christine bought me, however, is pretty sweet.

 My family has a few relatives living south of Nashville so Friday afternoon was spent down there.
 Our Louisiana cousins drove up as well, a sort of semi-impromptu family reunion.
 I was glad to see everyone but at the same time happy to be able to call it an early night, heading to bed at my hotel around 7pm.